hazelcast/hazelcast-reference-manual/src/IntegratedClustering/WebSessionReplication.md

 ## Web Session Replication

-This section explains how you can cluster your web sessions using Servlet Filter, Tomcat and Jetty based solutions.
+This section explains how you can cluster your web sessions using Servlet Filter, Tomcat, and Jetty based solutions.
 Each web session clustering is explained in the following subsections.

 Please note that [Tomcat](#tomcat-based-web-session-replication) and [Jetty](#jetty-based-web-session-replication) based web session replications are <font color="#3981DB">**Hazelcast Enterprise**</font> modules.